Renal vein: Relations

 The left renal vein is situated posterior to the splenic vein, and the body of the pancreas.
-It passes through the angle formed by the abdominal aorta (situated posteriorly), and superior mesenteric artery (situated anteriorly) (increased acuteness of this angle may lead to the left renal vein being "pinched" between the two arteries, with the resulting compression impairng blood flow through the vein, a condition known as nutcracker syndrome).
+It passes through the angle formed by the abdominal aorta (situated posteriorly), and superior mesenteric artery (situated anteriorly) (increased acuteness of this angle may lead to the left renal vein being "pinched" between the two arteries, with the resulting compression impairing blood flow through the vein, a condition known as nutcracker syndrome).
 Occasionally, the left renal vein (or accessory left renal vein) passes posterior to the aorta.